Social Giving: The Fundraising Guide for Nonprofits

 • Instagram: The Donate sticker in stories.
 Clicking on the button will open up a page through which the supporter can donate directly to the nonprofit.

 • TikTok: The Donation Sticker and nonprofit Profile Link.
-Through both, supporters can click on the button in mind and visit a screen through which they can make a donation to the corresponding charity.
+Supporters can click these buttons and visit a screen through which they can make a donation to the corresponding charity.

-And of course, Facebook has the Donate button, birthday fundraisers, and Challenges on Facebook.
+And of course, Facebook has the Donate button, supporter-created fundraisers, and Facebook Challenges.

 As a quick recap: Challenges on Facebook are time-bound peer-to-peer fundraising campaigns in which participants complete a specified activity (ex: walking 10k steps per day) for a set time period (ex: 30 days) while raising funds from their peers on Facebook.
 During the Challenge, all participants are added to a corresponding group in which they connect with one another and engage in a digital community.